rca(1) General Commands Manual rca(1)

 With automatic (or auto), output is flexible: scientific notation

-(e.g., 1e09) will be used when the exponent would be less than -4,
+(e.g., 1e09) is used when the exponent would be less than -4, or

-Otherwise the output will be a simple decimal number.
+the output is a simple decimal number.

 engineering (or eng) is suited to engineering and science: